- Coordinate academic support services

 - Promote student development and self-advocacy

-- Serve as a resource on disability awareness and accommodations
+- Serve as a resource on disability awareness and accomodations

 Admissions and enrollment